tahamm786/Introduction/README.md

 # 👋 About Me
-Hi, I'm Taha — a passionate and curious learner with a strong interest in Machine Learning, Deep Reinforcement Learning, and building intelligent systems that can learn and adapt.
+Hi, I'm Taha — a passionate and curious learner with a strong interest in Machine Learning, Reinforcement Learning, and building intelligent systems that can learn and adapt.
 I love turning ideas into working projects, and I believe hands-on building is the best way to learn.

 🐍 I work primarily with Python, have hands-on experience with SQL, and a solid understanding of core ML concepts